emanuel-minetti/azebo2/README.md

 Installation of azebo2 is described for a fresh CentOS 7.4 Installation.
 It should be easy to transfer these instructions to other Linux distributions.
 This installation guide assumes that azebo2 will be the only application running on this server.
-It should not be a problem to deploy more applications.
 Adapt as needed.

 * Install Apache2 and MariaDB: